k-ozimec/Excel-Croatian_salaries_analysis/README.md

   - Designed visuals to support dynamic exploaration of trends and added slicers.

 # How to use the Dashboard
-**Enable Content**: upon opening the file for the first time, click **"Enable Content"** on the top yellow security banner to allow the Power Pivot connection to load.
+**Enable Content**: upon opening the .xlsx file for the first time, click **"Enable Content"** on the top yellow security banner to allow the Power Pivot connection to load.

 **Filter the Timline**: use the **Year** and **Month** **Slicers** to narrow down data.